 The old must cease for expansion to occur.
 But the old is not half as prevalent outside, as it is prevalent within you.
 It is the outdated structure of the mind that must be laid to rest for the new to be born.
 Today was (I am sad to admit) my first day skiing of the season.
-I’d usually be the first person in line on opening day, but this year I’ve been too passionate about my other projects.
+I’d usually be the first person in line on opening day, but this year I’ve been too passionate about my career projects.
 The snow was perfect.
 The sun illuminated the mountain like a gallery light intent on showing off its splendor.
 Blake and I were in no hurry today.
 We made our way to our various favorite slopes around the resort, like we usually do.
 But this time, something changed.
 The friction that usually exists between Blake and myself when we are skiing together wasn’t there.
 The opposition between Blake and myself about skiing has become a family joke and has been going on for 11 years now.
-(Heads up, you are about to be bombarded by old photographs of me)

-But the most common way to keep up with better skiers is to stuff the fear you feel deep down inside and just focus on the task in front of you.
-Fear was not an acceptable feeling to have in my past.
-It was not welcome in any of the sports I dedicated myself to.
-It was not welcome at school, my abuser not only didn’t welcome it, he punished me for it.
-And it was disapproved of in the “buck up” western society I grew up around.
+But the most common ways that people learn to keep up with better skiers is to stuff the fear they feel deep down inside and simply focus on the turn in front of them.
+Fear was not welcome in any of the sports I dedicated myself to.
 By the time I made competitive skiing the pursuit of my life, I had disowned fear inside myself.
 And when I met the other skiers on the various ski teams as well as the coaches, matters got worse.

-But it was a roller coaster day emotionally.
-I had to admit to the fact that if I had been authentic all those years ago and been able to recognize and admit to my fear, my ski career would have gone very differently.
+It is painful to admit to the fact that if I had been authentic all those years ago and been able to recognize and admit to my fear, my ski career and my speed skating career would have gone very differently.
 I would have been a far superior athlete to what I was.
-This was painful.
 One tiny change could have altered the course of history.
 But then again, perhaps that’s the point.
 Maybe if I had addressed the actual problem, I’d still be skiing professionally instead of living my true purpose today.
-This realization today has fueled me forward with my authenticity movement… As if I needed any more inspiration.